sotrh/learn-wgpu/docs/beginner/tutorial1-window/README.md

 }
 ```

-Then we need to toggle what logger we are using based on whether we are in WASM land or not.
+Then, we need to toggle what logger we are using based on whether we are in WASM land or not.
 Add the following to the top of the run function, replacing the `env_logger::init()` line:

 ```rust
 cfg_if::cfg_if! {